Public image of John McCain: Controversial remarks

 The characteristics that led to McCain gaining hundreds of demerits at the Naval Academy have never fully left him; by his own admission, he had an "irremediable" personality trait of being "a wiseass," and as he added: "Occasionally my sense of humor is ill-considered or ill-timed, and that can be a problem."
-Others have concurred: A 2007 Associated Press story was titled "McCain's WMD Is a Mouth That Won't Quit", while in 2008, The Politico described McCain's humor as "rooted in a time before there was political correctness" and a characteristic that is viewed either as a mark of authenticity or as out of touch with contemporary mores.
+Others have concurred: A 2007 Associated Press story was titled "McCain's WMD Is a Mouth That Won't Quit", while in 2008, Politico described McCain's humor as "rooted in a time before there was political correctness" and a characteristic that is viewed either as a mark of authenticity or as out of touch with contemporary mores.
 Over the years this trait has led to a series of controversial remarks, with targets both domestic and foreign.

 In 1986, Representative McCain was reported to have joked about a woman enjoying being raped by a gorilla, when speaking at a conference of the National League of Cities and Towns in Washington, D.C.
 Other reports put the alleged rape joke in 1984 rather than 1986.
 McCain said in the 1980s that he did not recall telling that joke.

 In his 1986 Senate campaign, at a college appearance he referred to Arizona's Leisure World retirement community as "Seizure World", remarking that in the previous election, "97 percent of the people who live there came out to vote.
 I think the other 3 percent were in intensive care."
 While the young audience laughed, his Democratic opponent soon jumped on the remark; McCain would later concede that it was a joke whose offense he made worse when he did not quickly apologize for it.

 In 1998, McCain made a joke during a speech at a Republican fundraiser about President Clinton's daughter, Chelsea, saying: "Why is Chelsea Clinton so ugly?
 Because her father is Janet Reno."
 The joke was thought so offensive that many newspapers declined to print it verbatim; McCain's biographer Robert Timberg would characterize it as "an unspeakable thing to say, unworthy of him."
 McCain subsequently said: "This is the bad boy.
 It was stupid and cruel and insensitive.
 I've apologized.
 I can't take it back."
 His letter of apology to President Clinton was described as "abject, contrite, and profuse."
 In response, White House spokesman Mike McCurry said: "To make a further issue of the matter would lend further exposure to an offensive joke.
 In light of the senator's apology, they [the first family] decided to drop the matter."